MicrosoftDocs/quantum-docs-pr/articles/quantum-techniques-6-PuttingItAllTogether.md

 # Putting it All Together: Teleportation #

 Let's return to the example of the teleportation example introduced in @qc_concepts.
-Shown below is a text-book quantum circuit in Feynman notation that implements the teleportation, including the quantum part, the measurements, and the classically-controlled correction operations.
+Shown below is a text-book quantum circuit that implements the teleportation, including the quantum part, the measurements, and the classically-controlled correction operations.

 ![`Teleport(msg : Qubit, there : Qubit) : ()`](./media/teleportation.svg)